funtoo/corenetwork/docs/index.rst

 ``brctl``.

-When you create your own network configuration template, the following capabilities are enabled automatically, without requiring any steps on your part:
+When you create your own network configuration template, the following capabilities are available for use automatically, as long as the appropriate variables are set in the ``/etc/conf.d/netif.<ifname>`` file,, without requiring any explicit steps on your part:

 - DNS configuration using ``domain`` and ``nameservers`` config settings.
 OpenResolv is used automatically.
 - VLAN configuration using auto-naming (``netif.ethX.Y``) or via custom naming with ``trunk`` and ``vlan`` config settings.
 - Default gateway configuration using the ``gateway`` setting.
 - MTU configuration using the ``mtu`` setting.
 - Auto-depend (and auto-MTU configuration) of slave interfaces specified using ``slaves`` setting.

+To take advantage of this functionality, simply enable the appropriate variables.

 All other necessary network configuration and dependency behavior should be defined using the ``netif_``-prefix functions described above.